CuriousLearner/md-notes-app/README.md

-# React Notes
+# MD Notes App

-A simple notes editor built using ReactJS.
+A simple ReactJS app to write and preview notes in Markdown.
+It stores the notes in localStorage.

 Quick start: